Klarion the Witch Boy: Morrison's Klarion

 In 2005, a new version of Klarion starred in his own mini-series as one of the seven main characters in Grant Morrison's Seven Soldiers.
-Morrison described this character as a return to the original Kirby version with some updates, including the return of Klarion's original overall look, and a move away from the Peter David version.
-The new version of Klarion is an inhabitant of Limbo Town, an underground community beneath New York City whose citizens are descended from Puritan witches and the Sheeda-King Mr. Melmoth.
-Klarion attempts to leave Limbo Town and stops Melmoth from pillaging it.
+Morrison described this character as a return to the original Kirby version with some updates, including the return of Klarion's original overall look and the removal of changes made to the character's personality by David.
+Klarion's backstory is retconned to have him instead be an inhabitant of "Limbotown", an underground community beneath New York City whose citizens are descended from Puritan witches and the Sheeda-King Mr. Melmoth.
+Klarion attempts to leave Limbotown and stops Melmoth from pillaging it.

 Countdown

 In Countdown to Final Crisis, Klarion encounters Mary Marvel, who has been given Black Adam's powers and is struggling to control them.
-Klarion offers to help in return for a fraction of her power.
-This turns out to be a ruse, and Klarion attempts to absorb Mary's powers before being defeated.
+As Mary is unaware of Klarion's chaotic nature, he tricks her into transferring to him some of her new power, claiming that he can teach her to control it.
+Despite his magic being greatly augmented, Mary is able to defeat Klarion.

 In Brightest Day, Klarion is possessed by Alan Scott's Starheart power and driven insane.
 After wreaking havoc throughout an urban area, he is tracked down and defeated by Jade and Donna Troy.